India's Sesa Goa says mining ban to hit performance

-MUMBAI Aug 27 India's Sesa Goa Ltd , owned by London-listed Vedanta Plc , said on Saturday its performance would be affected by an order from the country's top court extending a ban on mining to two more districts of a key iron ore producing state.
+MUMBAI India's Sesa Goa Ltd SESA.NS, owned by London-listed Vedanta Plc (VED.L), said on Saturday its performance would be affected by an order from the country's top court extending a ban on mining to two more districts of a key iron ore producing state.

 The Supreme Court on Friday extended the ban to Tumkur and Chitradurga districts of the southern Indian state Karnataka, Anita Shenoy, counsel for the Karnataka state government, told Reuters.